lizac9/project1-glasgow-necropolis/README.md

 ![Index](https://res.cloudinary.com/lizac/image/upload/v1660418340/project1-glasgow-necropolis/glasgow-necro_lsgjbd.jpg)

-3. Intro section:
+3. Intro:

     - The introduction is brief and informative.
 It emphasises the cemetery's position in the history of Europe and highlights the beautiful juxtapositions between the cemetery and the city that surrounds it.

 ![intro](https://res.cloudinary.com/lizac/image/upload/v1660420250/project1-glasgow-necropolis/intro_zzkdbi.png)

-2. Location and Opening Hours Section:
+2. Location and Opening Hours:

     - Information provided to the webpage visitor on the cemetery's location and its opening hours.
     - There is a detailed map provided to include coordinates of the cemetery.

-3. Footer Section:
+3. Footer:

     - This section is dedicated to the cemetery's social media links.
     - The footer section is set to appear continuously throughout the website so that it can be easily accessed at any time.

 ![Social links](https://res.cloudinary.com/lizac/image/upload/v1660420469/project1-glasgow-necropolis/socialmediaicons_gxxbuj.png)

-4. History Section:
+4. History:

     - This section expands on the websites introductory information.
 A general overview of the cemetery's history is displayed for the visitor.